Mookini Heiau State Monument, Hawaii's Big Island

 Name: Mookini Heiau State Monument

 Where: Driving towards Hawi, at the Upolu Airport sign, turn left on the unmarked dirt road.
-Follow it roughly 2 miles.
+Follow it roughly 3.2 kilometres.

 Over 1500 years old, Mookini Heiau State Monument is one of Hawaii’s oldest and most sacred historical sites.
 A heiau is an early Hawaiian religious temple, and Mookini Heiau was also a luakini heiau, or a temple of human sacrifice.
-This hallowed site located in North Kohala on the northernmost tip of Hawaii Island should be treated with great reverence.
+This hallowed site, located in North Kohala on the northernmost tip of Hawaii’s Big Island, should be treated with great reverence.